seguinleo/WindowsBestPractices/README.md

 * Update Windows via Windows Update in settings

 Once everything is up to date and the PC has been restarted:
-* Delete Windows Update files (`C:/Windows/SoftwareDistribution/Download/` - Delete all folders to avoid errors in future updates)
+* Delete Windows Update files (`C:/Windows/SoftwareDistribution/Download/` - Delete all folders to avoid errors during future updates)
 * Delete all temporary files (`Windows` + `R` - Type "%temp%" - Delete all)
 * Repair system files: `sfc /scannow`
 * Flush DNS cache: `ipconfig /flushdns`
-* Repair Windows Image: `Dism /Online /Cleanup-Image /RestoreHealth`
+* Repair Windows image: `Dism /Online /Cleanup-Image /RestoreHealth`
 * Reset icon cache with my [script](https://github.com/PouletEnSlip/ResetIconCache) to avoid white icons
 * Clean all drives (Type "Disk Cleanup" in the Windows search bar - Run as administrator - Check all)
 * Optimize all drives (Right click on a drive - Properties - Tools - Optimize)

 > **Note** Remember to turn off your computer at night, do not put it to sleep to avoid bugs.
 Also regularly clean your PC of dust to avoid components from overheating and therefore losing performance

-## Advanced practices
+## 🛠️ Advanced practices
 Uninstall a maximum of Windows applications and software that you do not use via the Control Panel.
 Do not use tools like Revo Uninstaller or CCleaner which can uninstall system apps like Edge or Store which will make the system unstable

 Disable as many programs as possible that launch at Windows startup (`Ctrl` + `Maj` + `Esc` - Startup)